|Benefits||Royal Penguin||King Penguin||Emperor Penguin*|

 The Emperor Penguin got most famous through the film “The March of the Penguins”.
 They stay for the highest membership category in LT&C, including our founding members.

 For all penguins the fearless behaviour they demonstrate to humans, along with our relationship to them, symbolize that harmony and interdependence between people and nature is not only possible but also critical for all of our survival!
 Many examples exist were tourism has supported the better protection of penguins and their habitats.
 The penguins and their stories should inspire you to become one of the penguin LT&C members.
-Your membership involvement and increasing the dissemination of LT&C examples has positive impacts for both humans and nature.
+Your membership involvement and increasing the dissemination of LT&C examples have positive impacts on both humans and nature.